yauh/meteorclustertest/Readme.md

 The `meteorhacks:cluster` package adds cluster abilities to the application.

-    meteor add meteorhacks:cluster
+TODO: More info

 Balancers
 ---------

-tbd.
-Plan: Instances that are only acting as balancers, to distribute traffic between all app servers.
+TODO: Instances that are only acting as balancers, to distribute traffic between all app servers.

 In order to make an instance a balancer set the `CLUSTER_BALANCER_URL` environment variable.